libpd/pd-for-android/README.txt

+Getting all dependencies:

+  * After cloning git@gitorious.org:pdlib/pd-for-android.git, cd into the pd-for-android directory and say git submodules init git submodules update
+    This step will download the C sources and low-level Java libraries.

 Some general hints regarding quirks of the Android SDK and Eclipse:

  * If you are experiencing problems with Eclipse or the Android Development